-- Remove watches, rings, and other metal objects. - Use tools with insulated handles. - Wear rubber gloves and boots. - Do not lay tools or metal parts on top of batteries. - Disconnect input power prior to connecting or disconnecting battery terminals. - If the battery kit is damaged in any way or shows signs of leakage, contact your Vertiv representative immediately. - Handle, transport, and recycle batteries in accordance with local regulations. - Determine if the battery is inadvertently grounded.
+- Remove watches, rings and other metal objects. - Use tools with insulated handles. - Wear rubber gloves and boots. - Do not lay tools or metal parts on top of batteries. - Disconnect input power prior to connecting or disconnecting battery terminals. - If the battery kit is damaged in any way or shows signs of leakage, contact your Vertiv representative immediately. - Handle, transport, and recycle batteries in accordance with local regulations. - Determine if the battery is inadvertently grounded.
 If it is, remove the source of the ground.
 Contact with any part of a grounded battery can result in electrical shock.
-The likelihood of such shock will be reduced if grounds are removed during installation and maintenance.
+The likelihood of such shock will be reduced if grounds are removed during installation and maintenance (applicable to a UPS and a remote battery supply not having a grounded supply circuit).